andrewhilts/ami-community/README.md

 As the name indicates, the email template files use the [handlebars](http://handlebarsjs.com/) templating engine to populate the templates with variables (such as an unsubscribe link, the AMI logo, and more) when sending the message.

 As the names of each file indicate, html.handlebars is used for HTML emails, while text.handlebars is for plaintext equivalents.
-Both are required,.
+Both are required.

-#Cron Job

 #Statistics
 The AMI Community tools provides basic statistical reporting about requests that have been saved to the system.
 Each report type is referred to as a `method` in the code.
 Below are the current methods: